-For over 90 years, Parker County, Texas has been noted for its excellent quality of watermelons.
-It was in 1904 that this county first achieved distinction by winning first prize for both the size and quality of its watermelons at the World's Fair in St. Louis, Missouri.
+For over a century, Parker County, Texas has been noted for its excellent quality of watermelons.
 T.A.
 Willhite began growing melons in the 1900s around Poolville, in the northern part of Parker County.
-About a year later, friends suggested that he start selling seed.
+It was in 1904 that this county first achieved distinction by winning first prize for both the size and quality of its watermelons at the World's Fair in St. Louis, Missouri.
+About a year later, friends suggested that Mr. Willhite start selling seed.
 He sold a few melons that year and 77 pounds of seed.
 From that humble beginning, Willhite Melon Seed Farms began.

 Mr. Willhite originally operated the business in a building at his home, but as business grew, he moved into the First State Bank of Poolville office, which had closed during bad economic times.
 During this time, “Tom Watson” and “Stone Mountain” were popular varieties of watermelons.
 Mr. Willhite passed away, and his daughter, Miss Clara Lee Willhite became owner and manager in the 1940s.
 This was a period of growth for the company during which Miss Clara expanded the business not only from coast to coast, but also worldwide.
 She continued as owner and manager until her death in the 1960s.
 Upon her death, the business was acquired by two of her employees, Vaughn Mader and Gene Hodges.
 They continued the Willhite tradition and later sold the business to Dr. Lee C. Coffey in 1969.
 Dr. Coffey expanded the product line to carry a more complete line of garden vegetables and other supplies.
 Melon varieties continued to be developed and improved and a hybrid breeding program was begun.